rockset/rockset-js/packages/cli/README.md

 #.
 Add a Query Lambda to your project
 $ rockset local:queryLambda:add commons.helloWorld

 #.
+View the SQL file associated with your query lambda
+rockset local:resolve --sql commons.helloWorld

+#.
+We recommend editing the SQL file using our VSCode plugin for the best support
+#.
+Alternatively, you can edit in your favorite editor, or write text from the command line as below
+#.
 Write text to your Query Lambda
 $ echo "SELECT 'hello, world' \"Hello World\"" > `rockset local:resolve --sql commons.helloWorld`

 #.
 Execute your Query Lambda, and select the result
+#.
+Using the local development ui
+$ rockset local:serve

+#.
+Or execute from the command line
 $ rockset local:queryLambda:execute commons.helloWorld | jq '.results'
 [INFO]: About to execute commons.helloWorld from local project...
 [INFO]: SQL: SELECT 'hello, world' "Hello World"